 Let’s have a look at the CFA salary in all countries put together –

 The following chart shows that the bonus and increase in salaries vary as per the country.
-Have a look at the chart to understand where the increase in minimum salary is highest and where it’s lowest.
+Have a look at the chart to understand where the increase in the minimum salary is highest and where it’s lowest.

 As per the industry, here are the average salary details of CFA holders in India –

 In the following chart, we would see in which city of India you would get the maximum salary and in which city of India you will get the minimum salary as CFAs.
-From the chart, it can be seen that in Bangalore, CFAs get most salary.
+From the chart, it can be seen that in Bangalore, CFAs get the most salary.

 Market Employment Outlook in terms of Investment Professionals